rrencat/front-end-frameworks-ca/README.md

 ### Description

 Using provided NorOff API and API documentation, I have been tasked to create an eCommerce store using React.
-The

-The following pages are required:
+With the following pages:

 - Homepage
     - List of all products